 “Crop selection has a big role in how productive you are,” says Erickson.
-“You don’t see a lot of urban gardeners growing corn, melons and cabbage.
+“You don’t see a lot of urban gardeners growing corn, melons, and cabbage.
 You want crops that can have high yields in small spaces or even containers.”
-These can include cucumbers, tomatoes and “micro-greens.”
+These can include cucumbers, tomatoes, and “micro-greens.”

 Eliot Coleman’s book, The Winter Harvest Handbook is packed full of ways to get a second or even third harvest from your garden plot.
 Amazingly, Coleman achieves this in Maine, one of the coldest states in the country.

-“If farmed intensively, a small area of land can be very productive,” says Coleman in the book.
+If farmed intensively, a small area of land can be very productive,” says Coleman in the book.
 “The key to increased productivity is to make better year-round use of every square foot ….Through our focus on double- and triple-cropping, we have achieved gross yields per acre that are almost double what might be expected off our small acreage.”

-Gardeners in hardiness zones 4 to 6 can begin a second crop in mid summer, for a September to November harvest.
-When directly sown however, be diligent to ensure proper soil moisture and plant the seeds a bit deeper than you do in the spring.
+Gardeners in hardiness zones 4 to 6 can begin a second crop in mid-summer, for a September to November harvest.
+When directly sown, however, be diligent to ensure proper soil moisture and plant the seeds a bit deeper than you do in the spring.
 A shade netting may be helpful in particularly sunny climates to provide a cool place for seeds to grow.
 Because the days are shorter, the days to maturity listing on seed packets may be too short for fall crops.
 If possible, allow plants an extra 14 days to mature before the first frost is expected.

-Try to use salvaged materials to form containers, such a broken wheelbarrow, watering can, cooking pot, bucket, or planters.
+Try to use salvaged materials for the containers, such as a broken wheelbarrow, watering can, cooking pot, bucket, or planters.
 The soil in your containers will typically dry out more quickly than a garden bed, requiring more frequent watering.